-- Create fresh, valuable content.
+- Create fresh, valuable content, based on a content plan.
 Merely promoting your latest accomplishments is not enough, unless it provides valuable information to your audience.
 Don’t give up after a few weeks because you think you aren’t seeing immediate results.
 But do learn how to use tools to measure results!

 - Create brand awareness.
 Use to drive traffic to your website.
 Keep a consistent message about your brand.
 Use your keywords throughout.